ballerine-io/ballerine/websites/docs/src/pages/en/learn/api-plugin.md

 ## Description

-Api Plugin is a Workflow Definition extension that allows you to configure the functionality of making Api Requests. <br>
+The API Plugin is a flexible extension that can be added to your workflow definition.
+It allows you to configure and make API requests directly from your workflows.<br>This guide will help you understand how to set up and use the API Plugin in your workflows.

-The Api Plugin is a generic plugin that can be used to make any type of api request. <br>
-The Api Plugin contains the functionality of formatting the request, validating the request, send the api request, format the response and validate the response. <br>
-The Api Plugin contains the logic of transitioning to a new state in the workflow depending on the api's response . <br>
+## Overview
+The API Plugin serves several functions in your workflow:

+- Request Formatting: It allows you to shape the API request in the format your endpoint requires.
+- Request Validation: You can validate the formatted request before sending it.
+- API Call: It performs the actual API call.
+- Response Formatting: It formats the received response in a way that suits your workflow.
+- Response Validation: The formatted response is validated before further use.
+- State Transitioning: Depending on the API response, it can move the workflow to different states.

 ## Configuration